Medication Search: Tibella

 Blood clotting disorders: Estrogens with or without progestins are associated with an increased risk of blood clots in the lungs and legs.
 This risk also increases with age; a personal or family history of blood clots; smoking; and obesity.
 The risk of blood clots is also increased if you are immobilized for prolonged periods and with major surgery.
 If you are going to have surgery, talk to your doctor about the risk of blood clots and whether you should stop this medication temporarily.

-Blood pressure: Women may experience increased blood pressure when using tibolone.
+Blood pressure: People may experience increased blood pressure when using tibolone.
 Talk to your doctor about how often you should have your blood pressure checked.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Bone disease: If you have bone disease due to cancer or a metabolic condition causing too much calcium in your body, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.